Riririll/NGCF_SpecTopTermProj/README.md

 * `item_list.txt`
   * Item file.
   * Each line is a triplet (org_id, remap_id) for one item, where org_id and remap_id represent the ID of the item in the original and our datasets, respectively.

+## Dataset (NCF)
+We provide Amazon-book dataset that optimize to use with NCF model: train.rating:
+* Train file.
+* Each Line is a training instance: userID\t itemID\t rating\t timestamp (if have)

+test.rating:
+* Test file (positive instances).
+* Each Line is a testing instance: userID\t itemID\t rating\t timestamp (if have)

+test.negative
+* Test file (negative instances).
+* Each line corresponds to the line of test.rating, containing 99 negative samples.
+* Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...